cocotb/cocotb/docs/source/coroutines.rst

 block on another coroutine's execution or pass control of execution back to the simulator, allowing simulation time to advance.

-Typically coroutines await a :class:`~cocotb.triggers.Trigger` object which pauses the task, and indicates to the simulator some event which will cause the task to resume execution.
+Typically coroutines :keyword:`!await` a :class:`~cocotb.triggers.Trigger` object which pauses the task, and indicates to the simulator some event which will cause the task to resume execution.
-For example:
+In the following example, :class:`~cocotb.triggers.Timer` is such a trigger:

 .. code-block:: python

     async def wait_10ns():
         cocotb.log.info("About to wait for 10 ns")
-        await Timer(10, unit='ns')
+        await Timer(10, unit="ns")
         cocotb.log.info("Simulation time has advanced by 10 ns")

-Coroutines may also await on other coroutines:
+Coroutines may also :keyword:`!await` on other coroutines:

 .. code-block:: python